UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Collinear magnon spectra and influence of uniaxial anisotropy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to calculate the spin wave spectrum of the standard examples Fe bcc and Fe fcc and to understand the influence of the number of atoms per unit cell on the spectra together with the influence of the uniaxial anisotropy.
+Files are found in Fe folder.

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^